An operational continuum limit of quantum combs: Worked examples

 \section{Worked examples}

-After the derivation of the cPT in terms of a field-theory state and the abstract discussion of its physical properties we turn in this section to more concrete examples.
-First we consider the cPT associated to the archetypical spin-boson model, and construct its explicit form.
+After the derivation of the cPT in terms of a Fock space vector and the abstract discussion of its physical properties we turn in this section to more concrete examples.
+First we consider the cPT associated to the archetypical spin-boson model, and present its explicit form.
 This showcases that our framework also incorporates environments of infinite dimension.
-In the second part, we present explicit expressions of instruments in our framework for the operational scenarios of coherent evolution of the physical system, continuous measurements and a feedback-control setting.
+In the second part, we present explicit expressions of instruments for the operational scenarios of coherent evolution of the physical system, continuous measurements and a feedback-control setting.